amitk-abk/Learnings/Scala_Basics_and_Beyond.md

     e.g. 1 == 1.0, List(1, 2, 3) == "hello"
 ```

 **Scala provides a facility for comparing reference equality, as well, under the name eq.

+The equality operation == in Scala is designed to be transparent with respect to the type's representation.
+For value types, it is the natural (numeric or boolean) equality.
+For reference types other than Java's boxed numeric types, == is treated as an alias of the equals method inherited from Object.

 #### Extending class